Skip to main content

 Amongst many of the strategies employed during the rising rate environment of 2022 and 2023 was offering certificates of deposit (CDs) to maintain and grow deposits on the balance sheet.
 However, the funding mix began to shift as consumers migrated towards the higher interest-bearing accounts or the Bank increased Federal Home Loan borrowing which caused the cost of funds to increase.

-Industry research for the last two years shows interest-bearing deposits up 5.1% and non-interest-bearing deposits down 28%2.
+Industry research for the last two years shows interest-bearing deposits up 5.1 percent and non-interest-bearing deposits down 28 percent2.
 Rates have not risen since July 2023, however many of the CDs offered in 2023 are due to mature in 2024 in a different rate environment than when they were issued.
 Financial institutions are monitoring this closely.

 Increase the frequency in which ALCO meets to review the interest rate environment.
 This may currently be semi-annual or quarterly at your institution.
-The financial institution may consider meeting monthly to stay abreast of any changes in the environment or new products the Bank is releasing.
+Additionally, the financial institution may consider meeting monthly to stay abreast of any changes in the environment or new products the Bank is releasing.

 Review your policy limits approved by the Board.
 Your policy may only have -100 bp or -200 bp scenarios listed given the previous low-rate environment.
 Not only review the existing policy limits with the Board but increase the stress range to account for -300 bp and -400 bp.

-In addition to the policy limits, consider thresholds for the rate of change of the risk measures that consider risks associated with liquidity, interest rate risk, and capital.
-These rate of change thresholds are designed to commence action or additional investigation into the source of the significant movement ahead of falling outside of policy limits.
+In addition to the policy limits, consider thresholds for the rate of change of the risk measures that consider risks associated with liquidity, interest rate risk and capital.
+Also, these rate of change thresholds are designed to commence action or additional investigation into the source of the significant movement ahead of falling outside of policy limits.

 ALM models have built-in assumptions and are likely based on historical industry averages supplemented by data supplied by your institution.
 Common key assumptions outlined by the FDIC3: